 Garbage trucks usually weigh tens of thousands of pounds and can be more than 30 feet long.
 On cramped city streets, these mammoth vehicles can be a danger to anyone and anything around them as they attempt to maneuver through traffic.
 Because these trucks often have large blind spots and long stopping distances, the odds of an accident are greater than with most other types of vehicles.
 Factor in the potential for human error, and those odds only increase.
 But what do you do if you or a loved one have been involved in an accident involving a trash truck?

-What to Do When a Trash Truck Accident Happens
+What to Do When a Philadelphia Garbage Truck Accident Happens

 If you’re physically able, try to gather as much information as you can about all drivers, passengers, and witnesses involved in the incident.
 Concentrate on details such as their name, address, telephone number, date of birth, driver’s license number, and insurance company information.
 Record the name and badge number of any law enforcement officer who responds to the scene and ask them when and where you can get a copy of the accident report.
 Take photos of the area, if possible, and note any observations about traffic or weather conditions that may have played a role.